grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 Let's use the UnityEngine.WSA.Launcher APIs, to launch Help for our game, and to add a "rate us" feature to our game.

-1. In **GameManager.cs**, there is already an Input handler for F1 key in the Update loop, so we can add the code to launch our help screen in the browser.
+1. In **GameManager.cs** (located in Complete\Scripts\Managers folder), there is already an Input handler for F1 key in the Update loop, so we can add the code to launch our help screen in the browser.

 	````C#
 	void Update ()